named-data/StateVectorSync/Specification.md

 - Incoming Sync Interest is up-to-date or newer.
   - No indication of inconsistencies.
 The scheduled Sync Interest can be delayed.
   - Eventually update the local state and reset Sync Interest Timer to 30 seconds (±10% uniform)
+  - If the incoming Sync Interest has newer entries, store the current timestamp as the last update time for each updated node.
 - Incoming Sync Interest is outdated: Node moves to _Suppression State_
+  - If every outdated node was updated within the last suppression period, drop the Sync Interest and move to _Steady State_
   - Set Sync Interest Timer to 200ms (±50% uniform) - Time represents the suppression interval
   - Aggregate the state of consequent incoming Sync Interests in a separate state vector
   - On expiration of timer: